gbmhunter/blog/content/electronics/projects/electric-skateboard/electric-skateboard-design/index.md

 ## The Prototype Motherboard

 The first prototype control circuitry (aka motherboard), was assembled on strip-board.
-I used an ATmega8L-8PC microcontroller since the [DIP package](http://localhost/?q=node/50) makes it easy to hand solder into strip board, requiring no breakout PCB.
+I used an ATmega8L-8PC microcontroller since the {{% link text="DIP package" src="/pcb-design/component-packages/dip-component-package" %}} makes it easy to hand solder into strip board, requiring no breakout PCB.

 {{< figure src="/images/electronics-electricskateboard-firstprototype/sam_0136.jpg" caption="The first electric skateboard prototype circuit." width="600px" >}}